General Liability and Professional Liability for Professionals

 Training | Tutoring | Utilities | Web Design | Web Developers

-Professional Liability Insurance is additional coverage which many professions add to their commercial insurance package to protect themselves and their business from claims of negligence either from clients or patients.
+Professional liability insurance is additional coverage which many professions add to their commercial insurance package to protect themselves and their business from claims of negligence either from clients or patients.
 It is also called professional indemnity insurance.

-E & O coverage is often written specifically for the industry in which it is being placed.
-For example, with the growth in the technology arena, technology companies, developers, website hosts and creators, software development may all have specific E & O coverage written specifically for their type of business.
+E&O coverage is often written specifically for the industry in which it is being placed.
+For example, with the growth in the technology arena, technology companies, developers, website hosts, creators, and software development may all have specific E & O coverage written specifically for their type of business.
 Additional coverage such as personal injury, breach of warranty, intellectual property, and other coverage types can be added to any business which provides a service or offers advice and opinion for greater protection.